wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

       </td></tr>
    </table>

+Links are provided for each service to its Features and API/SDK pages.

 <hr />

 <a name="Pricing"></a>

 ## Pricing

 PROTIP: The table above groups each kind of cognitive AI service above along with how many FREE transactions Microsoft provides for each service on its <a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/cognitive-services/">Cognitive Services pricing page</a>.
-Links are also provided to Features and API for each service.

 * <a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/cognitive-services/openai-service/">Azure OpenAI Service</a> = Power your apps with large-scale AI models.
 * <a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/search/">Azure AI Search</a> = Enterprise scale search for app development.